kingsdigitallab/alice-thornton/frontend/posts/blog/2022-12-19-shock-and-betrayal-illness-thornton.md

 ---

 [^1]: The text quoted above is from our work-in-progress edition of Alice Thornton's Books.
 The text is modernised in the body of the blog and the semi-diplomatic transcription is reproduced here in the notes.
-'I lying the next chamber to her and did hear her when she came out of them to give great skrikes & suddenly that it frightened me extremely, and all the time of this poor child's illness I myself was at death's door by the extreme excess of those, upon the fright & terror came upon me, so great floods that I was spent & my breath lost, my strength departed from me & I could not speak for fainting & dispirited so that my dear mother & Aunt & friends did not expect my life but overcome with sorrow for me.
-Nor durst they tell me in what a condition my dear Nally was in her fits lest grief for her added to my own extremity with loss of blood might have extinguished my miserable life'.
+'I lieng the next Chambr to her and did heare her when she came out of them to give great Schrikes & sudainly that it frighted me extreamely, and all the time of this poore Childs illness.
+I my selfe. was att deaths dore by The extreame Excesse of those, uppon the fright & Terror came, uppon me, soe great floods that I was spent & my breath lost, my strength departed from me & I could not speake for faintings & dis-piritted soe that my d. mothr & Aunt & freinds did not expect my Life but over come with sorrow for me.
+Nor durst they tell me in what a condition my deare naly was in her fitts least greife for her added to my owe  extreamity with losse of Blood might  have have  extinguished my miserable Life'.
 Alice Thornton, *Book 2: The First Book of My Widowed Condition*, Durham Cathedral Library, GB-0033-CCOM 7 (hereafter *Book 2*), pp. 150-151.

-[^2]: 'Which did so suddenly affright me being weak as before & this flood came down upon me as before and they had much to do to get me carried safe into my bed again'. *Book 2*, p.
+[^2]: 'Which did soe sudainly affright me beeing weake as before & this flood came downe uppon me as before and they had much to doe to gett me carried safe into my bed againe.' *Book 2*, p.
 152.

 [^3]: 'And the very greife I apprehended was soe great at that time on the discovry to me that it did force me to that miscarriage which I had & long contined Sicknes by the ex-cesse of floods which lasted a long time on me and ment-tioned in my first Booke'. *Book 2*, p.
 275.